A high-functioning, collegial team is temporarily without a manager. Potential conflict lurks below the surface.

 A Healing Process

 Jon Abeles is another risk-taking leader, ready to try out new approaches, learn, and adapt.
-As part of the leadership team at Catholic Healthcare Partners for many years, he worked closely with CCL to create and run a leadership academy for emerging leaders.
-Participants used Visual Explorer to explore their career aspirations and vision.
+As part of the leadership team at Catholic Healthcare Partners for many years, he worked closely with us to create and run a leadership academy for emerging leaders.
+Participants used Visual Explorer to examine their career aspirations and vision.

 Jon also used Visual Explorer in working with union members and management as a healing process after a strike.

 Another time, it was Jon’s role to find a way to assess the effectiveness of a new CEO.
 He systematically used Visual Explorer in one-on-one conversations with the executive leadership team, physician leaders, board of trustees, and religious sponsors.
 Most recently, he facilitated a large group of faculty from the State University of New York and the City University of New York to explore new opportunities.

 “Oftentimes, people can be guarded in what they say in a conversation, or they may not be as broad, or they may not be able to tell you about the depth of the situation,” Jon explained.
 “The card encourages a broader conversation.
 It calls out unique personal experiences.
 It gives a person permission to talk about the things that are on their mind or what they think.”